If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 #3: Can I Run Through It?

-The feasibility of running through discomfort hinges on various factors, and sometimes, there is a blurred line between can and should.
+The feasibility of running through discomfort hinges on various factors, and sometimes, there is a blurred line between what is possible and what is advisable.

 Severe injuries are often impossible to run with, and progressively worsening pain during a run signals a need to stop.
 On the other hand, if pain improves with each stride and remains mild, cautiously continuing may be an option.